Submit your Story

-Now in his eighties, Lit Ng, and his wife of over 60 years Sintao, still make their home in Monterey, where their property of 400 plus acre of land is right next to Clint Eastwood's golf club.
+Now in his eighties, Lit Ng, and his wife of over sixty years, Sintao, still make their home in Monterey, where their property of 400 plus acres of land is right next to Clint Eastwood’s golf club.
 For many years now, Lit has been an avid hunter, owning ranches in Montana and New Mexico that grows wheat, corn, sugar beet and cattle.
 Lit also owns homes in Honolulu and San Francisco.
 They have six children, and eleven grandchildren.
 They spend their retirement traveling all over the world but mostly between Monterey, Montana, and China, where they’ve done much philanthropy work.
-Reflections from Lit Ng

 After my grandfather went to Mexico and crossed over to the United States, my great grandfather returned to China.
 There was a group of businessmen willing to put up all the money and made him a partner if he was willing to start a tannery in China using western methods he learned.
 He refused because he promised the tannery owner that he would not open a tannery business on his own after he was taught all the techniques of running a tannery.
 In 1934 after three attempts, my father, Poy Ng, successfully passed interrogation at Angel Island and immigrated to the U.S. under a paper name.
 When my father arrived in San Francisco, he worked in the same laundry where my grandfather worked.
 My grandfather then returned to China.